Apollo 10: Return to Earth

 After ejecting the LM ascent stage, the crew slept and performed photography and observation of the lunar surface from orbit.
 Though the crew located 18 landmarks on the surface and took photographs of various surface features, crew fatigue necessitated the cancellation of two scheduled television broadcasts.
 Thereafter, the main Service Propulsion System engine of the CSM re-ignited for about 2.5 minutes to set Apollo 10 on a trajectory towards Earth, achieving such a trajectory at 137:39:13.7.
 As it departed lunar orbit, Apollo 10 had orbited the Moon 31 times over the span of about 61 hours and 37 minutes.

 During their journey back to Earth, the crew performed some observational activities which included star-Earth horizon sightings for navigation.
 The crew also performed a scheduled test to gauge the reflectivity of the CSM's high-gain antenna and broadcast six television transmissions of varying durations to show views inside the spacecraft and of the Earth and Moon from the crew's vantage point.
 Cernan reported later that he and his crewmates became the first to "successfully shave in space" during the return trip, using a safety razor and thick shaving gel, as such items had been deemed a safety hazard and prohibited on earlier flights.
 The crew fired the engine of the CSM for the only mid-course-correction burn required during the return trip at 188:49:58, a few hours before separation of the CM from the SM.
 The burn lasted about 6.7 seconds.

 As the spacecraft rapidly approached Earth on the final day of the mission, the Apollo 10 crew traveled faster than any humans before or since, relative to Earth: 39,897 km/h (11.08 km/s or 24,791 mph).
 This is because the return trajectory was designed to take only 42 hours rather than the normal 56.
-The Apollo 10 crew also traveled farther than any humans before or since from their (Houston) homes: 408,950 kilometers (408950 km) (though the Apollo 13 crew was 200 km farther away from Earth as a whole).
+The Apollo 10 crew also traveled farther than any previous humans from their (Houston) homes: 408,950 kilometers (408950 km) (though the Apollo 13 crew was 200 km farther away from Earth as a whole).